-An undergraduate minor in cognitive science gives you several things.
-First, it equips you with an understanding of a broad tradition in understanding the human mind and human behavior, one that starts with Plato and extends to contemporary neuroscience.
+An undergraduate minor in Cognitive Science gives you several things.
+First, it equips you with a broad understanding of the human mind and human behavior, one that starts with Plato and extends to contemporary neuroscience.
 Second, you will acquire analytical skills and models of human behavior that will be valuable no matter what career you pursue.
-Third, you will come away with a multi-disciplinary and multi-faceted understanding of the sciences of human behavior.
-Fourth, you will gain an understanding of the methods and models of a way of understanding human behavior that is central to our developing civilization.
+Third, you will come away with a multidisciplinary and multifaceted understanding of the sciences of human behavior.
+Fourth, you will gain an understanding of the methods and models of human behavior that are central to our developing civilization.
 Fifth, you can go on to graduate study in any of the component disciplines, or in cognitive science itself.
-With a background in cognitive science you will be well-situated to forge an exciting career in any of several fields.
+With a background in cognitive science, you will be well-prepared to forge an exciting career in any of several fields.

-Many universities in the US and abroad have programs of various kinds in cognitive science.
-Undergraduates can minor or major in cognitive science.
-Graduate students in various disciplines can take courses or concentrate in cognitive science.
-There are masters and doctoral programs.
+Many universities in the U.S. and abroad have programs of various kinds in Cognitive Science.
+Undergraduates can minor or major in Cognitive Science.
+Graduate students in various disciplines can take courses or concentrate in Cognitive Science.
+There are master's and doctoral programs.
 There are funded interdisciplinary faculty groups.
 There are informal faculty seminars.
 There are lecture series.
-In the Fall of 2004 the Cognitive Science Society listed 35 graduate programs in Cognitive Science in the United States; 25 searches were in progress for academic positions; and approximately 10 postdoctoral fellowships were available.
+In fall 2004, the Cognitive Science Society listed 35 graduate programs in Cognitive Science in the United States; 25 searches were in progress for academic positions; and approximately 10 postdoctoral fellowships were available.

 The following faculty members have been instrumental in setting up the Cognitive Science program at Hofstra.

 Evelyn Altenberg, Speech-Language-Hearing Sciences

 Ronald L. Bloom Speech-Language-Hearing Sciences